 Here are 2 options worth considering for visiting the Colosseum and the Roman Forum:

-- Priority tickets with skip the line – entry to both the Colosseum and the Roman Forum that are valid for 24 hours from the first usage.
+- Priority tickets with skip the line – entry to both the Colosseum and the Roman Forum are valid for 24 hours from the first usage.
 Book it here!

 - Guided tour of the Colosseum (including the Arena floor), the Roman Forum, and the Palatine Hill – you can choose between a private group, up to 10, 20, or 30 people in a group.
 Book it here!